Cultivating Change: Women Farmers and Ranchers of Marin County

 By Peter Fugazzotto, Director, Communications

-Today, we want to highlight some of these heroes of agriculture and acknowledge the positive change they’ve made in our community:
+To celebrate, here are some of our local heroes of agriculture and the positive change they’ve made in our community:

 Ellen Straus and Phyllis Faber, founders of MALT, standing about the Straus Home Ranch and Tomales Bay.